ContentMine/workshop-resources/software-tutorials/journal-scrapers/journal-scrapers-tutorial.md

     }
 ```

 The value in `"selector"` starts with "//meta" signifying the tag, and `[@name='dc.publisher']` specifying *which* meta tag to choose.
 The two `//` indicate that we don't care about whats higher up in the hierarchy, so quickscrape will find *any* `meta` tag regardless of where it appears in the tree structure.
+Square brackets `[]` signify a condition, that means the `meta` tag is selected only if the `name` attribute equals to 'dc.publisher'.

 Our scraper now contains the first element, and looks like this: